Machine learning in manufacturing: an overview

 Data cleaning and formatting

 Machine learning models are as good as the data you provide them with.
-For machine learning tools to operate effectively, you need to clean, format, contextualize, and organize data.
+For machine learning tools to operate effectively, you need to clean, format, contextualize, and organize the initially gathered unstructured, raw data.
 Ideally, this process should be performed for every data set you gather, as it can have a significant impact on your future ML applications.

 4